Sparse Max-Affine Regression: Introduction

-\paragraph{Paper organization: } Section \ref{sec:local} presents Sp-GD and its non-asymptotic theoretical guarantees as local analysis of sparse max-affine regression.
-Section \ref{Sec:init} describes the initialization scheme the corresponding non-asymptotic theoretical guarantees.
-Section \ref{sec:all_num} presents the numerical results that corroborate the theoretical guarantees for Sp-GD and the initialization scheme.
+\paragraph{Paper organization} Section \ref{sec:local} presents Sp-GD and its non-asymptotic theoretical guarantees as a local analysis of sparse max-affine regression.
+Section \ref{Sec:init} describes the initialization scheme and the corresponding non-asymptotic theoretical guarantees. { Section \ref{sec:poly} presents the theoretical guarantees for the dequantization error by RMD for generalized sparse polynomials and the convergence guarantee for Sp-GD in this context.} Section \ref{sec:all_num} presents the numerical results that corroborate the theoretical guarantees for Sp-GD and the initialization scheme.
 Section \ref{Conclusion} provides final remarks and future directions.